Our Life-Changing Story

 Our Purpose-Driven Mission

-- Reach their potential by providing access to therapeutic programs, recreation, and family support resources.
+• Reach their potential by providing access to therapeutic programs, recreation, and family support resources;

-- Achieve their goals by pursuing personalized plans with measurable actions and results.
+• Achieve their goals by pursuing personalized plans with measurable actions and results.

 Our Person-Centered Ethos

-President & CEO Kim Zoeller says, “In a person-centered culture, all people feel welcome, listened to, and supported in their decisions.”
 People with disabilities are at the center of our structure, policies, and procedures.
-To promote diversity, equity, and inclusion, people with disabilities serve on the RGA board of directors, RGA counsel, and various other committees.
+To promote diversity, equity, accessibility, and inclusion, people with disabilities serve on the Board of Directors, RGA Council, and various other committees.
 Who better to “have a seat at the table” than those we serve?

 Our Ground-Breaking Namesake